rofrol/most-react/README.md

 # EventHandler

 The `EventHandler` helper allows to create Most.js push-stream that can be injected as callback for React event handler.
-To create a handler use the create function of `EventHandler`.
+To create a handler use create method of `EventHandler`.

 ```
 let onClick = EventHandler.create();